maptiler/samples/cloud/placename/README.md

 #### [Demo](https://labs.maptiler.com/samples/cloud/placename/demo.html?q=val%20thorens&type=maps&id=winter&key=YOUR_API_KEY_HERE)

 ### Streets map centered on the geolocation provided by browsers.

+> :warning: You must replace **YOUR_API_KEY_HERE** in the URL with your MapTiler API key.
+If you don't have a MapTiler Cloud account, you can create an [account for FREE](https://cloud.maptiler.com/start).

 > :warning: Please read carefully [Feature-Policy: geolocation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy/geolocation) to use the **auto** option in an iframe as it is an **experimental technology**.